 Independent study is also an important part of this course and will develop your research and analytical skills in order to think and work independently.

 Our problem-based learning approach, laboratory classes and project-based work allows you to gain first-hand experience investigating and applying material from your lectures and tutorials to real-life work situations.
 This ensures that, as a student, you’re actively engaged in teaching and learning and working collaboratively with your course mates to build a sense of community where you feel valued.

 This approach will also equip you with high-level thinking and in-depth knowledge along with the key practical, technical skills and transferable skills and competencies that will help you secure a graduate job.

 You’ll have access to excellent teaching and laboratory facilities, supplemented by extensive computing equipment.
 Our specialist facilities include the latest equipment for investigating the colloidal nature of foods, small and wide-angle X-ray scattering equipment (SAXs & WAXS), cutting-edge electron microscopy facilities, texture analysers, tribometers as well as HPLC and GC analytical equipment.

-Yunus Khatri is Programme Leader for Food Science.
-His current interests cover proteins, starch and modified starches.
+Dr Idolo Ifie is the Programme Leader for Food Science.
+His current interests cover alternative proteins, polyphenol characterisation and bioactivity.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.